mickmcc/node-caltime/README.md

 ## Dependencies

-`CalTime` currently depends on two modules when in production.
-Other modules are required to test or develop `CalTime`.
+`caltime` currently depends on two modules when in production.
+Other modules are required to test or develop `caltime`.
 The production dependencies are:
 - [Lodash](https://lodash.com/)
 - [Moment Timezone](https://momentjs.com/timezone/)

 ## License

-CalTime is copyright (c) 2017 Michael McCarthy <michael.mccarthy@ieee.org>.
+`caltime` is copyright (c) 2017 Michael McCarthy <michael.mccarthy@ieee.org>.

-CalTime is free software, licensed under the MIT licence.
+`caltime` is free software, licensed under the MIT licence.
 See the file `LICENSE` in this distribution for more information.